 - Collaborations and networks maximize resources and capacity to support a culture of food literacy, active living, and healthy food access.

-- Local, regional and statewide policies are advisedly adopted whereby food and build environments and systems support food literacy, active living, and healthy food access.
+- Local, regional, and statewide policies are advisedly adopted whereby food and built environments and systems support food literacy, active living, and healthy food access.